Loopring/protocols/DESIGN.md

 The account system is used for this.
 Users can create a special account for a broker and deposit funds the broker is able to use.
 This is done by setting `account.publicKey` to the public key of the broker instead of the order owner.
 To stop the broker from being able to fill orders the balance can be withdrawn or the public key stored in the account can be changed.

-# States
+## States

 Proof submission needs to be done sequentially so merkle trees can be updated correctly.
 To allow concurrent settling of orders by different independent parties we allow separate states for the merkle trees that can give contention.

 Anyone can register a new state.
-The owner of the state can set the deposit / offchain withdrawal fees.
+The owner of the state can set the deposit / offchain withdrawal fees by calling `setStateFees`.
 The owner of the state can also close the state at any time.
 The state will immediately enter withdrawal mode.

 We make sure every operation signed by a user can only be used in a single state.